Finding Freedom from OCD Through Truth

 • Anxiety and guilt: A constant sense of dread or fear of doing something wrong.

 Treatment often involves Cognitive Behavioral Therapy (CBT), particularly Exposure and Response Prevention (ERP), and sometimes medication.
-These tools are valuable and necessary.
-But they don’t always address the spiritual weight OCD can carry.
+These tools are valuable and necessary for treating OCD, but in addition to those, I have found that my faith has really helped me.

 1. You Are Not Your Thoughts.